epfl-lara/stainless/core/src/sphinx/tutorial.rst

     if (x <= y) y else x
   }

-and then used as a postcondition of `max` simply
+and then used as the postcondition of `max` simply

 .. code-block:: scala